Bambuu/intermediate-react/part4/src/assignments/assignment-1.md

 Inside SideBar, you will find several `<a>` components.
  - Replace them with `<Link>` components.
- - Remove the onClick prop
+ - Remove the onClick & href props

 Link takes a `to` prop, that will set the url.
 Give the different pages different urls like this schema: